-Figure 5 shows indices $CN_2$ (C- and N-sensitive), $C_24668$ (C-sensitive), and Na D (Na-sensitive, and also sensitive to insterstellar absorption). $CN_2$ is high due to C, and N contributes negatively. $CN_2$ , as we have seen, has an interesting near-nuclear dip so that the nucleus approaches the space between 3 and 5 Gyr marked by the models (landing in that spot would indicate solar ratios).
-The inner $\sim 10$ pc appear to have less N than the bulk of the galaxy.
+Figure 5 shows indices CN_2 (C- and N-sensitive), C_24668 (C-sensitive), and Na D (Na-sensitive, and also sensitive to interstellar absorption).
+CN_2 is high because of C, and N contributes negatively.
+CN_2 , as we have seen, has an interesting near-nuclear dip so that the nucleus approaches the space between 3 and 5 Gyr marked by the models (landing in that spot would indicate solar ratios).
+The inner ~ 10 pc appear to have less N than the bulk of the galaxy.
 Before we get too excited, a lot of the signal goes away if the central pixel is omitted, and the central point has atypically large errors.
-A prudent scientist should not generate paragraphs of speculation based on one pixel!
-I therefore resist the temptation to write of the possible influence of a central black hole on N-rich ejecta of intermediate mass AGB stars.
+A prudent scientist should not generate paragraphs of speculation based on 1 pixel.
+I therefore resist the temptation to write of the possible influence of a central black hole on N-rich ejecta of intermediatemass AGB stars.

 With the possible exception of nuclear N, the gradients follow the overall age-metallicity trends sketched by the model grid.
 This is also typical of Mg versus Fe [Figure 6 and Worthey (1998)].
-This simply means that the altered abundance ratios are approximately global within the galaxy; more global than the age gradients and overall abundance gradients.
+This simply means that the altered abundance ratios are approximately global within the galaxy and more global than the age gradients and overall abundance gradients.

 Figure 7 shows additional Fe-Fe plots.
 Most of the amplitude of the abundance vectors in these plots is caused by the increase in C abundance.
-The Fe5335 prediction from Houdashelt et al. (2002) models is quite different from that predicted by Tripicco & Bell (1995).
-It is of much interest to pursue the cause of this discrepancy, but at the moment it is unknown, and serves to indicate the extent to which it is difficult to model Lick/IDS indices in synthetic spectra.
+The Fe5335 prediction from Houdashelt et al. (2002) models is quite different from that predicted by TB95.
+It is of much interest to pursue the cause of this discrepancy, but at the moment it is unknown and serves to indicate the extent to which it is difficult to model Lick/IDS indices in synthetic spectra.
 Figure 8 shows indices affected by elements N, C, and Na.
-With Na D there is an observational danger in that the Kitt Peak sky contains Na D emission, so that Na D measurements in the faint parts of the galaxy may suffer from sky subtraction problems.
-I mention this because, alone of the indices discussed, Na D fails to span the full range of 0.25 dex from nucleus to 1 $R_e$ .
+With Na D, there is an observational danger in that the Kitt Peak sky contains Na D emission, so that Na D measurements in the faint parts of the galaxy may suffer from sky-subtraction problems.
+I mention this because, alone of the indices discussed, Na D fails to span the full range of 0.25 dex from nucleus to 1 R_e .
 Figure 9 shows indices that were not fitted to the abundance pattern.